bxparks/AceTimeClock/README.md

 }
 ```

 The class depends on the `WiFi` stack to be configured elsewhere.
+See
+[examples/HelloEspSntpClock](examples/HelloEspSntpClock) for more details about
+how configure and use this class.

 The `EspSntpClock::setup()` function calls the `configTime()` function provided
 by the ESP8266 and ESP32 platforms, with the timezone set to UTC (STD offset and